 His pictures have been published in leading international publications and he regularly photographs on assignment for The New York Times, Stern Magazine and Neue Zürcher Zeitung.
 Christoph Bangert exclusively works for editorial clients.
 He does not shoot handbags or watches.

-Bangert won awards from World Press Photo, POYi and others and participanted in the Joop Swart Masterclass.
+Bangert won awards from World Press Photo, POYi and others and participated in the Joop Swart Masterclass.
 After completing a 14 month long overland journey with his Land Rover across Africa he published a book called Africa Overland with National Geographic Germany in 2013.
 In recent years he started to compete in motorsports events again, particularly desert off-road rallies.
 Currently he is working on a long term project about the Fukushima nuclear disaster.

 Christoph Bangert lives in Uster, Switzerland together with his wife Chiho – a Japanese photographer and graphic designer he frequently collaborates with – and their two daughters.